Jin Zhang (artist): Boston port entry incident

 One hundred images of goldfish colophon, Chinese calligraphy, 1909.

-Jin Zhang and her three brothers returned to China in 1905 after receiving their educations in London, traveling first class aboard the SS Ivernia ocean liner.
+Jin Zhang and her three brothers returned to China in 1905 after receiving their educations in London, traveling first class aboard the ocean liner RMS Ivernia.
 The first nine days of the trip from Liverpool to Boston were uneventful and the siblings made friends with many of the other passengers.
 They planned on meeting several of their school friends in Boston to visit Niagara Falls before making the rest of the journey to China.
 However, when the ship arrived in Boston, the quartet was barred from entry into the United States even though they possessed all required passports and were even able to present a prepared letter of introduction written by then-United States ambassador to the United Kingdom Joseph Hodges Choate.
 The incident and the United States Government's response was recorded in a 1906 publication titled Compilation from the records of the Bureau of Immigration of facts concerning the encorcement of the Chinese-exclusion laws.
 The Bureau of Immigration placed all of the blame for the incident of the Jin siblings, claiming they had failed to acquire an obscure certificate needed for entry.

 Even though the Chinese Exclusion Act of 1882 was intended to only prevent the immigration and travel of Chinese laborers and intentionally excluded students and travelers from restrictions, individual immigration officials were ultimately given the power to decide who did and did not enter the United States.
 The officials in Boston not only initially denied the Jin siblings entry, but they also deliberately humiliated them much to the anger of their friends and fellow passengers.
 Jin Zhang was singled out for ridicule by officials who blamed the attention on her, for "wearing her native costume."
 The siblings were eventually permitted to enter the country once they each sat for three official photographs and paid a US$500 bond, the 2020 equivalent of more than US$58,000.